 Dogtrot Hallway

-When originally built, the center hallway had no doors, leaving it open to the elements.
-This style of construction was commonly found in simpler log cabins and was referred to as a "dogtrot," named for pets' fondness for the breezy area.
+When built, the center hallway had no doors, leaving it open to the elements.
+This style of construction was commonly found in simpler log cabins and was referred to as a "dogtrot," named for pets' fondness for the breezy area. (related story)

-During pioneer times, newcomers would typically first construct a single-room cabin to provide shelter from the weather, later adding more rooms as their lives developed.
-The roof and floor extended between the two rooms, creating a breezeway passage.
+During pioneer times, newcomers would typically first construct a single-room log cabin to provide shelter from the weather, later adding more rooms as needed.
+The roof and floor extended between the two rooms, creating the open middle hallway.